sreckoj/IBM-CP4I-on-AWS-ROSA/README.md

 1. Catalog sources for IBM operators are added to the OpenShift cluster - please see [https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.2?topic=installing-adding-catalog-sources-your-openshift-cluster](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.2?topic=installing-adding-catalog-sources-your-openshift-cluster)
 2. Operators for the IBM Cloud Pak for Integration and for the required capabilities installed- please see [https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.2?topic=installing-operators](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.2?topic=installing-operators)

-We also assume that there is an OpenShift project (namespace) with the name **cp4i** and that the IBM Entitlement Key secret is already created in that namespace.
+We also assume that there is an OpenShift project (namespace) with the name **cp4i** (you can create it with `oc new-project cp4i`) and that the IBM Entitlement Key secret is already created in that namespace.
 For the instructions on how to create that secret see the following chapter from the documentation: [https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.2?topic=installing-applying-your-entitlement-key-online-installation](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.2?topic=installing-applying-your-entitlement-key-online-installation)

 The following storage classes exist in ROSA out-of-the-box:
 ```